What Price Glory?!

 What Price Glory?! is a role-playing game published by James Lauffenburger in 1978.

 Description

 What Price Glory?! is a fantasy system, basically a variant of Original D&D, with a hex-grid position-based combat system and a spell-point system for magic.

 Publication history

 What Price Glory?! was designed by John Dankert and Jim Lauffenburger, and published by James Lauffenburger in 1978 as a 140-page digest-sized book.
 The print run was 500 copies, of which 300 were distributed by Gamescience.
 Artwork was performed by Thomas E. Sprimont.
-In 2022, the intellectual property rights of What Price Glory was acquired by Precis Intermedia.
+In 2022, the intellectual property rights of What Price Glory was acquired by Precis Intermedia and a classic reprint has been published.